 Room Size and the Size of a Bioethanol Fireplace

+There are a few things to be aware of before installing a bioethanol fireplace at home.
 It is not the use of oxygen that diminishes the air quality in the room, but rather the increased production of CO2 from the open fire.
-Carbon dioxide (CO2) is a molecule that is naturally in the air, but it is also created by plants, animals, humans and - of course - from all combustions such as bioethanol.
+Carbon dioxide (CO2) is a molecule that naturally is in the air, but it is also created by plants, animals, humans, and - of course - from all combustions such as bioethanol.

-To find out which fireplace there will fit into your room, you can look at how much oxygen a bio fireplace uses and how much CO2 a bio fireplace makes.
+To find out which fireplace will fit into your room, you can look at how much oxygen a bioethanol fire uses and how much CO2 an ethanol fire makes.

-Two people deduces ca. 75 g CO2 pr. hour.
+Two people deduces approx. 75 g CO2 pr. hour.

-A bio fireplace, which burns 0,5 litre bioethanol on one hour deduces 740 g CO2.
+A biofuel fireplace that burns 0,5 litre bio ethanol fuel in an hour deduces 740 g CO2.

 The air contains an average of 21% oxygen.
-This means that in a room of 40 m² with a ceiling height of 2.5 meters (100 m3) there is 27 kg of oxygen.
+This means that in a room of 40 m² with a ceiling height of 2.5 metres (100 m3) there is 27 kg of oxygen.

-Two adults uses around 55 g oxygen pr. hour.
+Two adults uses approximately 55 g oxygen pr. hour.

-A bio fireplace which burns 0.5 litre bioethanol on one hour uses 800 g oxygen.
+A bioethanol fire which burns 0.5 litre bioethanol in one hour uses 800 g oxygen.

 Therefore it is recommended that you in a room of approx 80 m3 are using a bio fireplace with a consumption of 0.5 litre bioethanol or less pr. hour.

-In addition to creating CO2, only heat and slightly evaporated water are created during the burning of bioethanol.
+In addition to creating CO2, only heat and slightly evaporated water are created during the burning of the bioethanol fuel.

 Room Size and Bioethanol Burner